epos-deep-learning/beautiful-jekyll/symposium.md

 ---
 layout: page
 title: Symposium
 subtitle: Current developments in cognitive computational neuroscience and AI.
-9:00 - 15:30 on October 4th, Bushuis, Kloveniersburgwal 48, 1012 CX Amsterdam.
 ---

+**9:00 - 15:30 on October 4th
+Bushuis, Kloveniersburgwal 48, 1012 CX Amsterdam.**

 Following the Autumn School, there will be a symposium with (international) experts in the field focussing on current developments in cognitive computational neuroscience and AI.
 We are happy to announce the following speakers: